ModuleLoader/es-module-loader/README.md

 This project exposes a public API of ES modules in the `core` folder.

 The minimal polyfill loader is provided in `core/loader-polyfill.js`.
 On top of this the main API file is 'core/register-loader.js'` which provides the base loader class.

-Helper functions are available in `core/resolve.js`, `core/common.js`, `core/fetch.js` and everything that is exported can be considered part of the publicly versioned API of this project.
+Helper functions are available in `core/resolve.js` and `core/common.js` where everything that is exported can be considered part of the publicly versioned API of this project.

 Any tool can be used to build the loader distribution file from these core modules - [Rollup](http://rollupjs.org) is used to do these builds in the example loaders above,